Equestrian statue of Andrew Jackson (Washington, D.C.): History

 The statue was dedicated on January 8, 1853, the 38th anniversary of the Battle of New Orleans, with procession from Judiciary Square followed by an address delivered by Senator Stephen A. Douglas to a crowd of 20,000 people, including President Fillmore, Major General Winfield Scott, members of his cabinet and of Congress, the monument committee, and the sculptor.
 Cannons from the US Army fired a salute.
 Mills reputedly quelled concerns about the stability of the statue by throwing himself against the raised front legs of the horse at the dedication: it did not move.

 Over time, the landscaping of the square has been simplified.
 Statues of figures from the American Revolutionary War have been added, one in each corner of the square.
-In 1891, a statue of the eponymous Lafayette after whom the square is named was erected in the south east corner.
+In 1891, a Statue of the Marquis de Lafayette, after whom the square is named, was erected in the south east corner.
 In 1902, working clockwise, a statue of Rochambeau was added.
 In 1910, statues of Von Steuben and Kościuszko were erected.
 The view from the White House is now framed by the bronze Navy Yard Urns, cast in the Washington Navy Yard and based on the ancient Medici Vase, each mounted on a marble plinth.